Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Remove Toxic Plants

-Dogs will put anything in their mouths so it’s important that they don’t have access to things that will harm them.
+Dogs will put anything in their mouths, so it’s essential that they don’t have access to things that will harm them.

 Among the most important things to check your home for are plants that are toxic to dogs.
-Apparently, they are more common than you might think.
+They are more common than you might think.

-Make sure your home is safe enough for the newest addition to your family.
-Check out ASPCA’s comprehensive list of toxic plants for dogs.
+To ensure your home is safe enough for the newest addition to your family, check out ASPCA’s comprehensive list of toxic plants for dogs.

 Plan Their Potty

-Before your dog sets paw in your home, decide on where their toilet will be.
+Before your dog sets paw in your home, decide where their toilet will be.

 No matter where you’d like them to do their business, accept that accidents will happen.